Baptisms

 • What is a sponsor certificate?

 All godparents must obtain a certificate/letter from their own parish stating that they are members in good standing and are eligible to act as a godparent for Baptism.
 These certificates should be submitted to the parish office as soon as possible.
+Please note: NO baptismal date will be scheduled until these forms are received.

 • What does the godparent do at a baptismal ceremony?